Dabbling in Jet Lag

 Alsace stands apart from any other region of France.
 For visitors, it offers a quaint mix of German and French cultures while showcasing medieval castles, vineyards, and traditional villages, all at the foot of the Vosges mountains.
 If you are looking for a destination that incorporates a rich cultural heritage engulfed in natural beauty, then Alsace is for you.

-Since moving to Strasbourg in 2020, I’ve been able to explore every corner of this magnificent region.
-And, today, I want to share with you my favorite fairytale villages in Alsace to help you plan your next trip!
+Since moving to Strasbourg, I’ve been able to explore every corner of this magnificent region.
+And, today, I want to share with you my favorite towns in Alsace.
+I’ve included some popular places to help you get acquainted with the area as well as some unknown spots.
+It has everything you need to help you plan your next trip!

 Table of Contents